 In 1997, Johnson was awarded the National Science Foundation CAREER Award, and in 2005, he received the Maxwell Medal and Prize from the Institute of Physics for “his outstanding contribution to string theory, quantum gravity and its interface with strongly coupled field theory, in particular for his work on understanding the censorship of singularities and the thermodynamic properties of quantum spacetime."
 Also in 2005, Johnson was listed in the Journal of Blacks in Higher Education as the most highly cited black professor of Mathematics or a related field at an American university or college.

 Johnson actively works to promote science to the public through physics outreach, public lectures, writing, drawing, blogging, filmmaking, guest appearances at bookstores and festivals, and through television and online.
-He regularly appears on the History Channel series The Universe and acts as a science consultant for science fiction films including Avengers: Endgame and Star Trek: Discovery.
+He regularly appears on the History Channel series The Universe and acts as a science consultant for TV and film, including National Geographic's Genius, about the life and work of Einstein, Marvel's Thor: Ragnarok, Avengers: Infinity War, Avengers: Endgame, and Agent Carter (S2), Star Trek: Discovery, and Palm Springs.
+He also wrote and drew a non-fiction graphic book about science, The Dialogues: Conversations about the nature of the universe (MIT Press)

 For more information on Johnson’s life, his research and achievements please see: Science Hero: Clifford V Johnson